Nasfame/hive/README.md

 # Getting started

-Welcome to the prerelease series of CoopHive v0.
+Welcome to the prerelease series of CoopHive Aurora.

-## CoopHive v0 Testnet
+## CoopHive Aurora Testnet

 The testnet has a base currency of ETH and you will also get HIVE to pay for jobs (and nodes to stake).